th4z/Epoch-Missions/README.md

 Sarge AI now will spawn in vehicle turrets (should work with most of epoch vehicles).
 Send bug reports if u notice one not working or have errors

 Expermential Vehicle Fix for Epoch.
-Original Fix didnt run on vehicles bought after server startup or spawned at missions.
+Original Fix didnt run on vehicles bought from traders or spawned at missions.

+Moved SARGE map_config files over to dayz_server

 =============